Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Image-Search/quickstarts/python.md

 ms.date: 08/26/2019
 ms.author: aahi
 ms.custom: seodec2018
-ms.openlocfilehash: 8dc7bc36b3d4b172521b0fbbf9aa09cf4d1a9b29
+ms.openlocfilehash: 17864ed471537f80b537af4b3a8679cb9deaab57
-ms.sourcegitcommit: bb65043d5e49b8af94bba0e96c36796987f5a2be
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 10/16/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72390123"
+ms.locfileid: "74323807"
 ---
-# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-python"></a>Início rápido: Pesquisar imagens usando a API REST do Pesquisa de Imagem do Bing e o Python
+# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-python"></a>Quickstart: Search for images using the Bing Image Search REST API and Python

-Use este guia de início rápido para começar a enviar solicitações de pesquisa para o API de Pesquisa de Imagem do Bing.
-Esse aplicativo Python envia uma consulta de pesquisa para a API e exibe a URL da primeira imagem nos resultados.
-Embora esse aplicativo seja escrito em Python, a API é um serviço Web RESTful compatível com a maioria das linguagens de programação.
+Use this quickstart to start sending search requests to the Bing Image Search API.
+This Python application sends a search query to the API, and displays the URL of the first image in the results.
+While this application is written in Python, the API is a RESTful web service compatible with most programming languages.

 Pode executar este exemplo como um bloco de notas do Jupyter no [MyBinder](https://mybinder.org), ao clicar no destaque de lançamento do Binder: